TheVillageGuy/Timelapse2000/README.md

-# Rimworld Renderer Mod
+# Timelapse 2000 Mod
 Here is the source code for my Timelapse 2000 Mod, which is used to create timelapse videos from a sequence of images.
 Integrates seamlessly into the Rimworld game.

-See
+Within the code, the mod is called Rimworld Renderer.
+This name has been changed in all text because it is confusing.

 ## Settings Help
 #### Resolution